Vernice “Flygirl” Armour wanted nothing to do with flying until a chance encounter with a black woman in a flight suit changed her life forever.

 Photos: Scenes from 31st annual Martin Luther King, Jr. breakfast

-It gave her a great deal of pride to see that the men in the crowd who fought in the Marines with her grandfather were now wearing Congressional Medals of Honor.
+It gave her a great deal of pride to see that the men in the crowd who fought in the Marines with her grandfather were now wearing Congressional Gold Medal replicas.
 She said the awards were truly an honor they deserve.

 “It makes me feel real good, and it makes me feel blessed that I’m still alive and people appreciate the things we did,” said 93-year-old Alpha P. Gainous, a local member of the Montford Point Marine Association.